TAILOR-UoB/new_ways_of_publishing/booksource/examples/dynamic-content.md

 (sec:mar:liv)=
 ### Live code

-In **Jupyter Books**, [Thebe](https://thebe.readthedocs.io/en/stable/) offers a solution to launch the kernel in the current page (without the need to jump to a third party website).
-By default, this `Jupyter Book` has been configured to run Thebe with the third party service *MyBinder*.
-It is also necessary to add the following line of code before the first title of the markdown document
+In `Jupyter Book`, [Thebe](https://thebe.readthedocs.io/en/stable/) offers a solution to launch the kernel in the current page (without the need to jump to a third party website).
+The web page you are currently reading has been configured to run Thebe with the third party service *MyBinder*.
+This was achieved by adding the following line of code before the first title of the markdown document:

 ```
 (launch:thebe)=
 ```

+The top of the page now displays the *spaceship* icon.
-In order to start the live code with *Thebe* it is necessary to click on the upper right side menu the `spaceship` and the `Live code` button in the drop down menu.
+You can launch *Thebe* by clicking on it and select `Live code` in the drop down menu:

 ```{figure} images/thebe_live_code.png
 :name: figure-launch-live-code